ivanchoo/demo-csv-browser/README.md

 ### Instructions

-The best way to run this project locally using Docker.
+The easiest way to run this project is to start it locally using Docker.

 Install and start Docker via command line.